-\begin{definition} A {\bf 2-bell} (or a ``2-cherry'') $B$ in a tree $T$ is a subtree $B$ with two leaves such that only one of the inner vertices is not bivalent (that is, it is not a vertex of only two edges); we call this vertex ``{\bf stalk}'' of the bell and we say that the twp leaves are {\bf neighbours}.
+\begin{definition} A {\bf 2-cherry} $B$ in a tree $T$ is a subtree $B$ with two leaves such that only one of the inner vertices is not bivalent; we call this vertex ``{\bf stalk}'' of the bell and we say that the two leaves are {\bf neighbours}.
 We call the path from a leaf of a bell to its stalk ``{\bf twig}'' of this leaf.

-A {\bf bell} is a union of 2-bells with the same stalk.
+A {\bf cherry} is a union of 2-cherries with the same stalk.

 \end{definition}